atlisd/test01/readme.md

 # This is a small study project from pluralsight

+To run the server either...
-npm start to run the server..
+ * npm start
+ * gulp serve

 ## Global
     npm install -g global
     npm install -g bower

 ## Project level